How To Register A Business And Pay Taxes As An Independent TeacherJun 27, 2019

 So, you need to know where you are considered legally a resident.
 And if that's your home country, then that should be a lot easier for you because you should be more familiar with the laws that surround that.
 But if you are a resident overseas or in a different country, then you'll need to find out about that.
 And you'll need to find out about how that's going to affect the teaching business that you want to set up and how it's going to affect you personally.

-So, two things to think about before we even really jump into this question of paying taxes or setting up your business officially through the government is: where you reside and where you are incorporated or where you will be incorporated.
-So, those are the two things you should find out about first.
-OK, now let's say that you've found out about those two things and I'm going to give you some examples from doing business in the United States and doing business in Russia.
+OK, now let's say that you've already found out about residency and incorporation.
+I'm going to give you some examples from doing business in the United States and doing business in Russia.
 And then, you'll be able to see how that parallels with the country that you're in or the country where your business is.

 So, first of all, how do you register and what kind of business should you register?
 Well, registering the business and paying taxes for the business kind of go hand in hand because, depending on what kind of business you register, you might pay a different amount of taxes.
 So, the first thing that you need to know is you probably don't even need to register a business to do business.
 OK.
 Most online teaching businesses don't require you to legally register any kind of business.
 You can do business as yourself, as an individual.
 Now, there are countries in the world where this is not acceptable and you must register your business legally.
 And for those kinds of places, you know, then you need to follow the laws there.
 But most places in the world, especially in the West, you can do business without officially registering a business.